VeRO: A Harness for Agents to Optimize Agents: Methodology

 \subsection{A Protocol for Benchmarking Coding Agents as Agent Optimizers}

-To meaningfully compare coding agents on the optimization task, $\mathcal{P}$, an evaluation harness must satisfy three high-level goals: (a) \textit{controlled comparison}—different optimizers, $S$, should operate under identical resource and environment conditions; (b) \textit{informative feedback}—the optimizer must receive structured signals to guide search; and (c) \textit{post-hoc interpretability}—a semantic understanding of the optimization trajectory should be fully recoverable for analysis.
+To meaningfully compare coding agents on the optimization task, $\mathcal{P}$, a framework must satisfy three high-level goals: (a) \textit{controlled conditions}—different optimizers, $S$, should operate under identical resource and environment conditions; (b) \textit{informative feedback}—the optimizer must receive structured signals to guide search; and (c) \textit{post-hoc interpretability}—a semantic understanding of the optimization trajectory should be fully recoverable for analysis.

 These goals translate into six concrete requirements, each grounded in the formalism of Section \ref{subsection:formal_problem_statement}:

 \textbf{1.
 Versioning.} All modifications to the target agent must be captured as discrete snapshots (e.g., Git commits), yielding the sequence ${\mathbf{A}_0, \mathbf{A}_1, \ldots, \mathbf{A}_T}$.
 This enables rollback, \texttt{diff} inspection, and trajectory analysis.